noahehall/multicloud/aws/services/Storage/snow-snowball.md

   - 52 vCPUs
   - 42 TB of usable block or s3-compatible object storage
   - optional GPU for high performance computing
+    - NVIDIA Tesla V100 GPU and Amazon EC2 instances

+### Storage

+#### Object Storage

+- s3-compatible, endpoint accessible via SDK or cli
+- NFS endpoint available for simple file transfers if s3 adapter isnt feasible or interfacing with existing NFS workloads
+- file system metadata is preserved until the objects are converted to objects and uploaded to s3

+#### Block storage

+- available for both Storage and Compute optimized edge devices
+- attach block storage to ec2 instances using a subset of the EBS api
+  - enables development of applications in EC2 that run in disconnected/remote locations
+- EBS volume types
+  - performance optimized
+  - capacity optimized

+### Security

+- Trusted Platform Module: TPM; provides a hardware root of trust.
+  - interface to the trusted software stack during the measurements and verification of the boot environment integrity.
+  - Verification is performed after the power is switched on and before the Snowball Edge device is ready to be used.
+- data erasure after transfer completion and device returned follows the National Institute of Standards and Technology (NIST) guidelines for media sanitization.

+#### Encryption

+- encrypted with 256-bit encryption keys that KMS manages.
+- at rest
+- in transit
+  - encryption is performed on the device itself, helping to enable a higher data throughput rate and shorter data transfer times.s

 ## considerations